Cashey/auto_ssh_tools/README.md

 # auto_ssh_tools

 This is a suit of tools written in shell for automatic ssh and scp, without entering passwords manually.
-To use the tools, you need to install expect.
+To use the tools, you need to install `expect`.

 You can write a config file with only one line like this: